 - A zoom link for each workshop will be issued in advance of each workshop.

 Priority will be given to applicants who meet one or more of the following ACCESS criteria:

-A lone parent in receipt of One-Parent Family allowance
+- A lone parent in receipt of a means tested social welfare payment